 \subsubsection{Vi-Fi~\cite{liu2022vi} Multimodal Dataset}

-The Vi-Fi dataset is a rich multimodal dataset explicitly curated for vision-wireless systems, focusing on linking pedestrian identities across visual and wireless modalities.
-Wireless data in this dataset are collected from smartphones carried by pedestrians, utilizing technologies such as Fine Time Measurement (FTM), Inertial Measurement Unit (IMU), and noisy GPS.
-Simultaneously, an RGB-D camera surveillance system, accompanied by a wireless receiver, is either wall-mounted or bicycle-mounted to record pedestrian bounding boxes, ensuring synchronized acquisition of visual and wireless data.
-Notably, the wireless data in this dataset inherently exhibit substantial noise, which must be accounted for during processing.
+The Vi-Fi dataset is a multimodal benchmark specifically constructed for vision-wireless systems, with an emphasis on associating pedestrian identities across visual and wireless modalities.
+In this dataset, wireless signals are collected from smartphones carried by pedestrians, including Fine Time Measurement (FTM), Inertial Measurement Unit (IMU), and noisy GPS signals.
+At the same time, an RGB-D camera surveillance setup, together with a wireless receiver, is deployed in either wall-mounted or bicycle-mounted configurations to record pedestrian bounding boxes, enabling synchronized collection of visual and wireless data.
+Importantly, the wireless signals in Vi-Fi contain substantial noise, which must be handled during model training and evaluation.

-The dataset includes 90 sequences, each approximately 3 minutes long, covering both indoor and outdoor environments.
-Indoor data were collected with five legitimate users and without any passersby, while outdoor data featured three active participants and 12 passersby.
-For our experiments, we used the noisy GPS signals from this dataset as representative noisy mobile trajectories and employed visual points as the visual modality.
-To simulate out-of-sight scenarios, we artificially obscured one pedestrian in each sequence, effectively creating a controlled environment for testing our methodology.
+The dataset contains 90 sequences, each with a duration of about 3 minutes, spanning both indoor and outdoor scenes.
+Indoor sequences were collected with five authorized participants and no passersby, while outdoor sequences include three active participants and 12 passersby.
+In our experiments, we use the noisy GPS signals as noisy mobile trajectories and use visual points as the visual modality.
+To construct out-of-sight cases, we artificially mask one pedestrian in each sequence, creating a controlled setting for evaluating our method.